kimutaiRop/CRD_RBD/README.md

 please comment line 20 in the test file if you wish to test the program

 to run the test program write

 `python test.py`

+in the terminal or cmd in the folder where the file is.